Documentation Index

 skipped | The node was not executed (e.g. a branch not taken in a parallel fan-out) |

-retry is internal to the engine.
+Retry intent is internal to the engine.
 It triggers re-execution inside the retry loop and is never visible in edge condition expressions.
-The four externally-visible statuses are success, fail, partial_success, and skipped.
+Retryable failures emit stage.retrying events while the node is still active, then finish as one of the four outcomes above.

-Each node type has its own rules for which statuses it can return:
+Each node type has its own rules for which outcomes it can return:

 | Handler | Produces | Conditions |